VijayEluri/noisemap/README.md

 It has a minimal user interface with an overlaid map and a menu to start/stop measuring.

+The application is not currently maintained and it is released under LGPL.

 ### Development

 It requires google APIs of android 2.1 and an emulator with resolution 240X320.